 Welcome!
-I am a writer and voice teacher with a focus on service articles, listicles, reviews, and vocal education for beginner adult students, new voice teachers, and advanced classical singers.
+I am a writer, blogger, and voice teacher.
+My work focuses on service articles, listicles, reviews, fiction, and vocal education for beginner adult students, new voice teachers, and advanced classical singers.

 I am the creator and owner of Operaversity.
 This website offers resources to artists, teachers, and audiences to help them understand opera and vocal music as a career and as an art form.
 Additionally, I have written articles for online publications such as Schmopera, Taminophile, Philly Music Lessons, and Synocate.